-This requirement can be met by taking a variety of graduate level courses from Tepper, Heinz, and the Department of Statistics.
+This requirement can be meet by taking a variety of graduate level courses from Tepper, Heinz, and the Department of Statistics.
 These courses include:

 In addition, students must pass a qualifying examination based on the material in the Heinz sequence of 90-905, 90-906, and 90-907 or the Tepper sequence of 47-811, 47-812, and 47-902.

-In large measure the course requirements combine those of the separate programs.
-The changes are as follows:
+In large measure, the course requirements combine those of the separate programs.
+The exceptions are as follows: